marcomarino123/magnopy/docs/source/contribute/documentation.rst

 All public classes and functions have to have a docstring.
 The docstring has to be written in the |numpydoc|_ style guide.

-To get a feeling about the style you can read examples in the source code of Wulfric.
+To get a feeling about the style you can read examples in the source code of magnopy.